gbv/daia/daia.md

 understood by DAIA servers and DAIA clients.
 The following service limitation URIs are RECOMMENDED to be used if applicable:

+### general limitations {.unnumbered}

+#### ApprovalRequired {.unnumbered}

+The limitation id <http://purl.org/ontology/dso#ApprovalRequired> SHOULD be used with service types `presentation`, `loan`, or `interloan` to indicate that service requires a special permission, such as a written justification of research interest or an exception permit.

+### presentation limitations {.unnumbered}

+#### NoOriginalTransfer {.unnumbered}

+The limitation id <http://purl.org/ontology/dso#NoOriginalTransfer> SHOULD be used with service type `presentation` to indicate that an item can only be used at its current location (see item field `storage`).
+This applies for instance to museum objects which are not moved to a special place to be inspected by patrons.

+### loan limitations {.unnumbered}

+#### ShortLoan {.unnumbered}

+The limitation id <http://purl.org/ontology/dso#ShortLoan> SHOULD be used with service type `loan` to indicate that the loan period for lending an item is shorter than usual.

 ### openaccess limitations {.unnumbered}

-A limitation with `id` starting with `http://creativecommons.org/license/` SHOULD be used to refer to a specific **Creative Commons License** for service type `openaccess`.
+A limitation with `id` starting with `http://creativecommons.org/license/` SHOULD be used with service type `openaccess` to refer to a specific **Creative Commons License**.
 Note that limitations of this service type, in contrast to other service types, do not refer to access but to usage rights.

 <div class="example">